Barclays business feels pain of rate fixing scandal

 "The question is the scale of the outflows and the concern that corporate clients will start to follow," said the note, which goes to the bank's investment customers.

 "The only good news is that many of Barclays' competitors are also being investigated.
-The winners may be Goldman Sachs (GS.N) and Morgan Stanley (MS.N) who are not involved in the scandal."
+The winners may be Goldman Sachs and Morgan Stanley who are not involved in the scandal."

 U.S. investment banks Goldman Sachs and Morgan Stanley are not among the mainly commercial banks which provide Libor levels, but compete with many of them for investment banking business.